-- In light of the current confusion in the e-vapor category, in February 2020, we postponed our planned launch of an improved version of this product until the third quarter of 2020, expecting to reach the optimal capacity for commercialization at scale.
-We will adjust our launch plans based on market-specific factors. - With respect to TEEPS, our Platform 2 product, we are finalizing our improvements to this product and plan to conduct a consumer test in the beginning of 2021. - We plan to conduct a consumer test of our Platform 3 product by the end of 2020.
+- In light of the confusion in the e-vapor category, in February 2020, we postponed our planned launch of an improved version of our IQOS MESH product and currently plan to launch these products under the IQOS VEEV or VEEV brand names in select markets in the second half of 2020. - With respect to TEEPS, our Platform 2 product, we are finalizing our improvements to this product and plan to conduct a consumer test in the beginning of 2021. - We plan to conduct a consumer test of our Platform 3 product by the end of 2020.